crbanman/popos-dev-playbook/README.md

 ## Assumptions

-Meant to be used on a install of Pop!_OS 20.10, but should work on existing systems (be sure to configure only what you need).
+Meant to be used on a fresh install of Pop!_OS 20.10, but should work on existing installs of the OS (be sure to configure only what you need).
 It will probably work on Ubuntu, but that hasn't been tested so your mileage may vary.

 ## Prerequisites